vitessio/website/content/en/blog/2025-04-29-announcing-vitess-22.md

 #### Views and Atomic Distributed Transactions

-Sharded view support is GA now, and the atomic distributed transaction feature is complete—learn more in the [Distributed Transactions guide](https://vitess.io/docs/22.0/reference/features/distributed-transaction/).
+Sharded view support is GA now, and the atomic distributed transaction feature is complete — learn more in the [Distributed Transactions guide](https://vitess.io/docs/22.0/reference/features/distributed-transaction/).

 ### Cluster Management and VTOrc